Snorkeling Moorea and Bora Bora, French Polynesia - Trip Report

 Fodor's guide does not identify snorkeling separate from diving sites, and most dive sites are too deep for good snorkel viewing.

 On Bora Bora we got a dive boat company (Bora Bora Blue at the Pearl) to take us with them, but we had to accept their dive itinerary.
-We did 3 locations - one outside the reef at Haapiti.
+We did three locations - one outside the reef at Haapiti.
 This was deep but I saw a giant triggerfish, sharks, and a cowfish, unusual sightings.
 Then to Anau, inside the reef, with a lovely coral garden, and frequent ray sightings.
 I saw a turtle here.
 The afternoon dive was at Toopua.
 This was beautiful, inside the reef, but with heavy current.
 These dives were unsupervised, but OK for confident careful snorkelers.
-Price was reasonable.
+The price was reasonable.

-A day trip from Bora Bora to Maupiti was possible using public ferry, but again, was not offered by the hotel.
+A day trip from Bora Bora to Maupiti was possible using the public ferry, but again, was not offered by the hotel.
 Inter-island transit mostly goes through Papeete, making island-hopping a time-eater, as do boat shuttle transits on Bora Bora.

-Dive centers did not have separate snorkel tours, and weren't knowledgeable about snorkeling venues, either, in general, nor were the hotels, unlike the Virgins and Hawaii vacations we have been on.
+Dive centers did not have separate snorkel tours, and weren't knowledgeable about snorkeling venues either, in general, nor were the hotels, unlike the Virgins and Hawaii vacations we have been on.
 Plan excursions the day before because not all are offered each day or morning departures are missed while doing planning.

 Bora Bora is very very beautiful, as is Moorea.
 For overall vacation bucks value, Hawaii and the Caribbean are very good alternative choices, if you can give up the dream of seeing the far South Pacific.
-10 days is plenty of resort hotel living, too, by the way.
+Ten days is plenty of resort hotel living, too, by the way.
 Hotel access for snorkeling is private - you must pay a user fee or stay, or eat lunch, depending on the hotel.
 We were told that the bays were not good for snorkeling.
 I estimate I saw over 100 species, all different from Hawaii and the Virgins.